olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 alt="Photograph of my absurdly over-engineered remote worker desk." %}

 This pandemic isn’t over.
 Before it even started, remote work was on the rise around the world.
 Why?
 Because it makes sense.
-Knowledge work doesn’t have to be centralized to crammed, loud, distracting, unhealthy open offices located in overly expensive areas.
+Knowledge work doesn’t need to depend on crammed, loud, distracting, unhealthy open offices located in overly expensive areas.
 It also makes little sense for knowledge workers who work on laptop to bring that laptop to a room inside of a building they have to travel hours to and from every single day.